mecid/mecid.github.io/_posts/2021-08-24-mastering-focusstate-property-wrapper-in-swiftui.md

 As you can see, we use another version of the *focused* view modifier to bind a view to a concrete case of the *Field* enum.
 SwiftUI updates the value of the *FocusState* property whenever the user focuses on any of the bound views.
 Remember that we should make our *FocusState* property optional to use combined with *Hashable* enum because there might be no focused view at the moment.

-> To learn about other focus related property wrappers in SwiftUI, take a look at my ["FocusedValue and FocusedBinding property wrappers in SwiftUI"](/2021/03/03/focusedvalue-and-focusedbinding-property-wrappers-in-swiftui/) post.
+> To learn more about toolbars in SwiftUI, take a look at my ["Mastering toolbars in SwiftUI"](/2020/07/15/mastering-toolbars-in-swiftui/) post.

 Today we learned how to use the *FocusState* property wrapper to manage focus in our views.
 Remember that *FocusState* allows us both to read and change the focused view programmatically.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!